 How to Ask for a Letter of Recommendation and How Early You Should Ask

-Brainstorm with your recommenders about what to include in the letter.
-This provides direction for your recommenders while they write and helps ensure they touch upon the projects and characteristics you want to be displayed in your letter.
+This provides direction for your recommenders while they write and helps ensure they touch upon the projects and characteristics you want in your letter.

-However, you have to be careful to not go overboard; admission committees want letters written entirely by the recommenders, so you cannot write the letters for them and ask them to sign.
+However, you have to be careful not to go overboard; admissions committees want letters written entirely by the recommenders, so you cannot write the letters for them.

-Make sure what you brainstorm will help your recommenders to answer the questions posed by the business schools.
-You don’t want your brainstorming to be generalized; make sure it is in line with the business school’s questions and that your recommenders know what to expect.
+You don’t want your brainstorming to be generalized; make sure it aligns with the business school’s questions and that your recommenders know what to expect.

-Give your recommenders a copy of your updated resume.
+Give your recommenders a copy of your updated business school resume.
 This will help ensure your recommenders touch on the correct talking points and help them be better prepared to write your letter.

 Set a deadline for when you want your letters of recommendation to be completed and ready to submit.
 An exact deadline allows your recommenders to set aside time to write your letter ahead of when you want to submit it.

-Keep in touch with your recommenders regularly.
-Communicating with them regularly will serve as a gentle reminder of the deadline.
-It will also allow you to trouble-shoot early on should your recommender get stuck on a particular question or require additional information from you.
+Keep in touch with your recommenders regularly, as it will serve as a gentle reminder of the deadline.
+It will also allow you to troubleshoot early on should your recommender get stuck on a

 Letters of Recommendation Expected for Business Schools

-Every business school has their own expectations that your MBA letters of recommendation will need to meet.
+Every business school has its expectations for your MBA letters of recommendation.
 This section contains a breakdown of what the top business schools expect to see in your letters.

-Booth requires two letters in your MBA application package.
 One letter of recommendation should be written by a current or former supervisor, which they prefer to be done by your current supervisor.
-If your current supervisor cannot write a letter for you, Booth asks that you explain these circumstances in the optional essay.
+If your current supervisor cannot write a letter for you, Booth asks you to explain why in the optional essay.

 Your second letter can be from an individual beyond your immediate work environment.
-For instance, Booth outlines that someone who has worked with you in a different organization, on a volunteer project, or during an extracurricular activity is a suitable choice for your second letter, as long as it offers further insights from your first recommender.
+Booth accepts anyone as long as they offer further insights from your first recommender.
+For instance, this can include people you worked with in a different organization, on a volunteer project, or during an extracurricular activity.

-Before submitting their letters, your recommenders will be asked to assess your competency in a variety of skills.
+Booth will ask your recommenders to assess your competency in various skills.
 Your recommenders will then have to upload letters that answer the following questions or similar questions:

 “How do the applicant's performance, potential, background, or personal qualities compare with those of other well-qualified individuals in similar roles?
 Please provide specific examples.